 A hinged front panel, containing certain operator controls, covers the front of the enclosure and provides convenient access to the microNOVA printed circuit boards.
 The panel hinge is on the left side, and allows the panel to swing open fully.
 A latch on the right side holds the panel securely closed.
-There are two types of front panel, which differ in the number of operator controls which they contain.
 The front panel used with the 9- or 18- slot main chassis contains a four-position power/run/reset keylock switch, three lights to indicate ac power, dc backup power, and CPU run condition, and a two-position program load/continue rocker switch.
 Additionally, a recess designed to store the handheld console is molded into this panel.
-The front panel used on the 9-slot I/O expansion chassis contains an on/off power keylock switch, and there is no recess for a handheld console.

 Electrical signals from the front panel controls are carried to their destinations within the enclosure by cables.
 All connections to the power supply and microNOVA boards are made with plugs, and the cables are tied to the rear of the front panel to provide unobstructed access when the panel is open.